Video shows high-speed, hit-and-run crash that left Riverdale police officer hospitalized

 The Riverdale officer is currently hospitalized in serious condition and getting medical treatment, police said.

 A person of interest is currently in custody, Riverdale police said.
-The Dalton Police Department is handling the investigation due to the location of the crash.
+The Dolton Police Department is handling the investigation due to the location of the crash.